Samsung SGH-D500

-The Samsung SGH-D500 is a slider-style mobile phone created by Samsung.
-It was announced in Q4 2004 as a replacement to the popular Samsung E800.
-It has a 1.3 megapixel digital camera with an integrated LED flash.
-The phone can be purchased in various colors such as black, grey/silver, silver/white, silver/blue, black/blue, and black/silver.
-The D500 won the prestigious award "the world's best cellphone" at the 3GSM world congress in Cannes, 2005.
-The SGH-D500 was popular with consumers because of the large screen-size to front-surface ratio, the smooth button and sliding action, powerful flash, and good video/photograph/sound quality.
-The D500 was regarded as compact and as having a good feature set for its time.
-Samsung experienced remarkable success with the introduction of the D500 and has therefore introduced several other slider-style mobile phones in recent years, some fairly successful, others not so much.
-This phone helped to popularise the 'active' sliding phone concept across all brands.
-The SGH-D500 has been succeeded by the Samsung SGH-D600.
-There is a very similar variant handset, the SGH-D500E.
+The Samsung SGH-D500 is a slider-style mobile phone developed and designed by Samsung.
+It was announced on October 8, 2004 and released at the end of the year as a replacement of the SGH-E800.
+Considered to be stylish, and incorporating multimedia features such as a 1.3 megapixel digital camera with integrated LED flash, Bluetooth and a MP3 music player, the D500 became very popular and is credited with popularising the 'active' sliding phone concept across all brands.

+The D500 won the prestigious award "Best Mobile Handset" at the 3GSM world congress in Cannes, 2005.
+The phone sold 10 million units worldwide.
+Other Samsung handsets that reached this milestone in the 2000s include: the E250, the E700, the J700, the T100 (the company's first million seller), and the S5230 (Star/Tocco Lite).
+The D500 was succeeded by the D600 introduced a year later.

+Flashing

-Due to wireless networks supplying the D500 to customers with branded software, this phone is very often 'flashed' by owners.
+Due to wireless networks supplying the D500 to customers with branded software, this phone is very often "flashed" by owners.
 This removes/changes onscreen branding, the unpopular shortcut sidebar and non-optional sounds (e.g. branding sound on power-on/off).
 The new software can add features such as voice-dial and voice-command, and increased memory availability.

+Criticism

-The SGH-D500 received some criticism for not having expandable memory (via a memory slot).
+The SGH-D500 was popular with consumers because of the large screen-size to front-surface ratio, the smooth button and sliding action, powerful flash, and good video/photograph/sound quality.
+However it received some criticism for not having expandable memory (via a memory slot).
 There are known issues with the screen of this phone.
-The screen connector can disconnect, resulting in no display ('white screen problem').
+The screen connector can disconnect, resulting in various display issues.
 The screen is also vulnerable to being damaged through careless use or accidental impact.

-The phone was popular and sold 12 million units worldwide, also making it Samsung's first phone to sell over a million.